trevthedev777/together-hackathon-june-22/README.md

 It can be difficult sometimes to talk about something when we don't feel that the person with whom we share does not understand or share the same ideas.
 Though it is a necessity as human to connect and belong.
 Connect With provides a safe place where everyone is welcome and can share, experience and participate in the community.

+Unregistered user have a read only access and if they want to participate to discussions or ask question, they will have to registered.

 ### Developer and Business Goals

 * Develop a viable web application.